AdobeDocs/experience-manager-64.en/help/assets/check-out-and-submit-assets.md

    ![chlimage_1-472](assets/chlimage_1-472.png)

-   You can, however, click/tap the **View Properties** icon to edit the metadata for the locked asset.
+   You can, however, click/tap the **[!UICONTROL View Properties]** icon to edit the metadata for the locked asset.

 1. Click/tap the Edit icon to open the asset in edit mode.